 Confirmation of your accommodations in Malta, which could include:

-- A hotel reservation (with the hotel's address, your reservation period, your personal information, and the contact details of a responsible officer).
+- A hotel booking (with the hotel's address, your reservation period, your personal information, and the contact details of a responsible officer).

 - A copy of an invitation containing the personal information and contact details of the person inviting you.

-- A copy of your course reservation (if you're traveling for an educational program), along with a payment confirmation.
+- A copy of your course reservation (if you're arriving for passing an educational program), along with a payment confirmation.

 - Copies of your air or sea travel tickets with fixed dates.